dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 The sample app runs in either of two modes determined by the `#define` statement at the top of the *Program.cs* file:

 * `Basic` &ndash; Demonstrates the use of an Azure Key Vault Application ID and Password (Client Secret) to access secrets stored in the key vault.
 Deploy the `Basic` version of the sample to any host capable of serving an ASP.NET Core app.
+Follow the guidance in the [Use Application ID and Client Secret for non-Azure-hosted apps](#use-application-id-and-client-secret-for-non-azure-hosted-apps) section.
 * `Managed` &ndash; Demonstrates how to use Azure's [Managed Service Identity (MSI)](/azure/active-directory/managed-identities-azure-resources/overview) to authenticate the app to Azure Key Vault with Azure AD authentication without credentials stored in the app's code or configuration.
 When using MSI to authenticate, an Azure AD Application ID and Password (Client Secret) aren't required.
 The `Managed` version of the sample must be deployed to Azure.
+Follow the guidance in the [Use the Managed Service Identity (MSI) Provider for Azure-hosted apps](#use-the-managed-service-identity-msi-provider-for-azure-hosted-apps) section.

 For more information on how to configure a sample app using preprocessor directives (`#define`), see <xref:index#preprocessor-directives-in-sample-code>.